MystenLabs/walrus-docs/docs/walrus-sites/tutorial-suins.md

 ## Get a SuiNS name

-IMPORTANT: for this to work, the wallet with which you purchase the SuiNS name should be the same as the wallet you use in the Sui CLI.
-Unfortunately the SuiNS interface on Testnet does not allow setting the resolution through the UI.

 - Navigate to [https://testnet.suins.io/](https://testnet.suins.io/), and buy a domain name with your testnet wallet.
 For example, `walrusgame` (NOTE: this is already taken, choose another you like!).
 NOTE: At the moment, you can only select names that are composed of letters `a-z` and